-In order for the Worksheet to meet the objectives listed in the Introduction, you must sign the Worksheet, attesting to your good faith effort to use it to apply litter agronomically while abiding by site-specific conservation practices.
+In order for the Worksheet to meet the Objectives listed in the Introduction, you must sign the Worksheet, attesting to your good faith effort to use the Worksheet to apply your dairy manure agronomically while abiding by site-specific conservation practices.

-For proper recordkeeping, when you sign the Worksheet also list the date(s) that you land apply litter.
-Retain the Worksheet for each field and litter application event you perform.
-Recordkeeping is a regulatory requirement for large unpermitted poultry CAFOs (40 C.F.R. §122.23(e)(2)), and this Worksheet meets part of the recordkeeping requirements.
-Other records that need to be kept include those that ensure proper litter storage, disposal of mortalities, clean water diversion, and proper disposal of farm chemicals.
+For proper recordkeeping, when you sign the Worksheet also list the date(s) that you land apply manure.
+Retain the Worksheet for each field and manure application event you perform, along with Appendix Table 10 if it is used.
+Recordkeeping is a regulatory requirement for large dairy CAFOs, including unpermitted farms that do not require a CAFO permit in Tennessee because they use a solid manure management system exclusively (40 C.F.R. §122.23(e)(2)).
+This Worksheet meets part of the recordkeeping requirements.
+Other records that need to be kept include those that ensure proper manure storage, disposal of mortalities, clean water diversion and proper disposal of farm chemicals.